 Post-processing automatically sets the corn engine back to its original settings with every newly started project.
 To use a fixed corn value in batch processing, set this in the program and then deactivate this option.

 Automatic: Security Questions and Additional Information

-Here you can choose whether or not to display security questions or additional information after uploading the image.
+Here you can choose whether or not to display security questions or additional information.

 Automatic: Automatic Undo Points